 One day Moses began to be the subject of slander from his sister and brother.
-Now, Miriam is in all the children’s story books as the big sister who took care of her baby brother down in the bulrushes.
+Miriam is in all the children’s story books as the big sister who took care of her baby brother down in the bulrushes.
 We so admire this lady.
 And, Aaron was the head of the priestly line at this time.
-These are significant people.
+These are great people.

 But listen to what they are saying.
 “So?
 Has the Lord spoken only through Moses?
 Doesn’t He speak through us as well?
 Who does he think he is?”
 (Numbers 12:2)